fffiloni/MoBlitz-V1/README.md

 ### Real-Time

-To make it really in realtime and play with your fellows animators friends, you need to push it on a server, using a service Heroku for example.
+To make it really in realtime and play with your fellows animators friends, you need to push it on a server, using a service like Heroku for example.